 It started off with an anti-climax of celebrating the countdown to new years on a Parisian metro en route to a night club where my Dutchie friend and I would be dancing until the crack on dawn.
 Fast forward to Australia Day where unbeknownst at the time, I would celebrate it with a bunch of Australian’s at a Wetherspoon (A very cheap, non-charismatic pub – stay classy all) who would all become my closest friends in London Town.

-A few weeks later, I quit my burger job and started working at OWLR – a start-up technology company.
-Wow this woman is the least technical person out there but I am one that is up for a challenge.
-I was also intrigued with the culture of a start-up because it is an ongoing fight to succeed.
+A few weeks later, I quit my burger job and started working at a start-up technology company.
+Wow, this woman is the least technical person out there, but I am one that is up for a challenge.
+I was also intrigued by the culture of a start-up because it is an ongoing fight to succeed.
 Those involved must have resilience.
-I have lived an emotional rollercoaster ride with moving around the last five years and learning to be on my own so throw in a workplace that is also going on par with the type of ride and you have yourself a challenge and a half.
+I have lived an emotional rollercoaster ride with moving around the last five years and learning to be on my own so throw in a workplace that is also going on par with the type of ride, and you have yourself a challenge and a half.

-This job fit in perfectly with me also trying to establish myself as a travel writer.
+This job fits in perfectly with me also trying to establish myself as a travel writer.
 My boss knew that it was something I was committed to doing and still am.
 I am forever grateful for this role providing me with the freedom to do both.
-I love being part of a team again and I love putting my travel stories out there.
+I love being part of a team again, and I love putting my travel stories out there.

 Late March, I was back in Perth.
-It was great to catch up with everyone but it was exhausting.
-I am known to extend myself and try to pack in as much as I can for which I did but it was too much.
+It was great to catch up with everyone, but it was exhausting.
+I am known to extend myself and try to pack in as much as I can for which I did, but it was too much.
 I went to Sydney, feel in love with it again then I was off to Asia for a few weeks.
 The Philippines did me a world of good.
 For almost three weeks, I chilled out.
 I refer it to as the nothing holiday as I made a point of not to plan anything for it and just chill.
-I scuba dived, I went on island hopping adventures and had a very short lived romance.
-That is for an other day.
+I scuba dived, I went on island hopping adventures and had a very short-lived romance.
+That is for the other day.

 Living in Amsterdam was one of the best things I did last year.
 It kicked off with Mardi-Gras.
 Somehow my mates and I (take note I was the token female) ended up on a canal boat and had unlimited champagne showers.
 We had the best vantage point of the parade streaming down the canals and was just one wild afternoon under the sun.
 The night proved to be no different – That is if I can remember it all.

 I housesat my mate’s place and really got to immerse myself living like a local over there.
-My friend slothed with me post Mardi-Gras and we were the ultimate married couple for two weeks.
-He is pretty much like the male version of me and it was so amazing just having someone there I could easily connect with.
+My friend slothed with me post-Mardi-Gras, and we were the ultimate married couple for two weeks.
+My friend is pretty much like the male version of me, and it was so amazing just having someone there I could easily connect with.
 You can say I had one job of looking after the fish and I failed to do even that!
 Please take note it died the day she got back!
-Who would of thought that there was a reason why there was a plant in the fish bowl (oxygen) and also why it is advised to change only half the water at a time.
+Who would have thought that there was a reason why there was a plant in the fish bowl (oxygen) and also why it is advised to change only half the water at a time.
 I am certainly not your woman to look after your fish (or pets or plants)!

-Around this time wanted to teleport myself back to Australia.
+Around this time wanted to teleport me back to Australia.
 My parents had told my that our adorable family pooch was going to be put down as she was struggling with a few medical issues.
-Phoebe had been a part of the family for over 16 years so it was odd to think the next time I went home, she was no longer going to be there, greeting me home at the backdoor and pitter pattering around the backyard.
+Phoebe had been a part of the family for over 16 years, so it was odd to think the next time I went home, she was no longer going to be there, greeting me home at the backdoor and pitter-pattering around the backyard.
 Crazy to think she has been a part of my life for over half my life.
 I miss her face and her sounds and just how beautiful she was.

 November was a month of steroids.
 Manchester for a week, London for a three-day networking conference.
 My time in London ended with a photoshoot that made me feel ever so empowered with my body and myself in general.
 Both Amsterdam and Istanbul were met with writing assignments with the umbrella theme of immigration.
 I visited a centre in Istanbul that helps with displaced Syrian citizens rebuild their lives.
 This visit touched me greatly and really hit home about the reality of war.
 Fair enough people get to a safe haven but what happens after?
 How do people rebuild their lives?
 I decided upon my second visit in two days to this centre that I was going to help in some shape or form.

 After the wedding, I made (in hindsight) one of the best travel decisions ever by going to Khao Sok.
 I cannot recommend this place highly enough.
 I stayed in a wooden bungalow complete with my hammock along the riverside.
-The accommodation also provide free tube hire and well, I am one for adventure so here I am, trekking through the nature trail, just in a bikini, barefoot, walking around the giant cliff face river-bend to get to the start of where I could start tubing.
+The accommodation also provides free tube hire, and well, I am one for adventure, so here I am, trekking through the nature trail, just in a bikini, barefoot, walking around the giant cliff face river-bend to get to the start of where I could start tubing.
 I had the river to myself.
 I couldn’t be more in the moment if I wanted to.
-I had colourful dragon flies fly onto my leg.
-Ok maybe getting bitten by the puffer fish startled me a bit and naturally, I squealed but I could not forget how at peace I felt just absorbing the most majestic scenery around me.
+I had a colourful dragon flies fly onto my leg.
+Ok maybe getting bitten by the puffer fish startled me a bit and naturally, I squealed, but I could not forget how at peace I felt just absorbing the most majestic scenery around me.